What does a Tooling Engineer do?

 How long does it take to become a Tooling Engineer?

-The journey to becoming a Tooling Engineer involves several steps.
-First, a person needs a strong foundation in engineering.
-This often starts with a bachelor's degree in mechanical engineering or a related field.
-This degree takes about four years to complete.
-During this time, students learn about design, materials, and manufacturing processes.
+The journey to becoming a Tooling Engineer combines education, training, and experience.
+Most start with a bachelor's degree in mechanical engineering or a related field.
+This often takes four years to complete.
+During this time, students learn about materials, design, and manufacturing processes.

 Tooling Engineer Job Description Sample